himoose/user-docs/docs/features/content-briefs.md

 ### Can I regenerate a brief with different settings?

-Yes!
+Yes.
 Content briefs are saved to your project, but you can generate a new brief for the same keyword with:
 - Different content template (blog → landing page)
 - Different analysis depth (Speed → Depth)